rayliu0712/QRIP/README.md

 Data starts with the identifier `(QRIP)`, followed by an IP address.

+When using an IPv6 address in a URL, it must be enclosed in square brackets.
+QRIP already includes these brackets for you.

 | IPv4 Example | IPv6 Example |
 | --- | --- |
 | `(QRIP)123.45.67.89` | `(QRIP)[0123:4567:89ab:cdef::]` |